LEED: Water Efficiency (WE)

+There has been criticism that the LEED rating system is not sensitive and does not vary enough with regard to local environmental conditions.
+For example, there are 16 climate zones in California, with unique weather and temperature patterns.
+The availability of electricity, water and other resources differs widely in different regions, making it important to consider interconnected systems and supply chain issues.
+Greer et al. (2019) reviewed renewable energy assessment methods and examined the effectiveness of LEED v4 buildings in California.
+They examined relationships between the climate mitigation points given for water efficiency (WE) and energy efficiency (EA) and used baseline energy and water budgets to calculate the avoided GHG emissions of buildings.
+Their calculations both demonstrate mitigation of expected climate change and also indicate high variability in environmental outcomes within the state.

+While LEED v4 introduced "Impact Categories" as system goals, Greer suggests that closer linkages are needed between design points and outcomes, and that issues like supply chains, infrastructure, and regionalized variability should be considered.
+They report that impacts like the mitigation of expected climate change pollution can be calculated, and while "LEED points do not equally reward equal impact mitigation", such differences could be reconciled to better align LEED credits and goals.

-Innovation in design research
+Innovation in design research (ID)

+The rise in LEED certification also brought forth a new era of construction and building research and ideation.
+Architects and designers have begun stressing the importance of occupancy health over high efficiency within new construction and have been trying to engage in more conversations with health professionals.
+Along with this, they also create buildings to perform better and analyze performance data to upkeep the process.
+Another way LEED has affected research is that designers and architects focus on creating spaces that are modular and flexible to ensure a longer lifespan while simultaneously sourcing products that are resilient through consistent use.

 Innovation in LEED architecture is linked with new designs and high-quality construction.
 One example is use of nanoparticle technology for consolidation and conservation effects in cultural heritage buildings.
 This practice began with the use of calcium hydroxide nano-particles in porous structures to improve mechanical strength.
 Titanium, silica, and aluminum-based compounds may also be used.

 Material technology and construction techniques could be among first issues to consider in building design.
 For the facade of high-rise buildings, such as the Empire State Building, the surface area provides opportunities for design innovation.
-New York City has five other high rise green buildings; Bank of America Building (One Bryant Park), Hearst Building, One World Trade Center, The New York Times Building and Condé Nast Building.
 VOC released from construction materials into the air is another challenge to address.

 In Milan, a university-corporate partnership sought to produce semi-transparent solar panels to take the place of ordinary windows in glass-facade high-rise buildings.
 Similar concepts are under development elsewhere, with considerable market potential.

-The Manzara Adalar skyscraper project in Istanbul, designed by Zaha Hadid, saw considerable innovation as part of the Urban Transformation Project of the Kartal port region.
+The Manzara Adalar skyscraper project in Istanbul, designed by Zaha Hadid, saw considerable innovation through the use of communal rooms, outdoor spaces, and natural lighting as part of the Urban Transformation Project of the Kartal port region.

-Extreme structures that have received LEED certification include: Amorepacific Headquarters in Seoul by David Chipperfield Architects; Project: Brave New World: SFMOMA by Snøhetta in San Francisco, California; Project: UFO in a Sequinned Dress: Centro Botín in Santander by Renzo Piano; Building Workshop in Zusammenarbeit with Luis Vidal + Architects, in Santander, Spain; and Project: Vertical factory: Office building in London by Allford Hall Monaghan Morris in London.

-Other related research notes

-A 2003 analysis of the savings from green building found in a review of 60 LEED buildings that these buildings were, on average, 25–30% more energy efficient.
-It also attributed substantial benefits to the increased productivity from the better ventilation, temperature control, lighting control, and reduced indoor air pollution.

-From a financial perspective, several 2008 studies found that LEED for-rent office spaces generally charged higher rent and had higher occupancy rates.
-Analysis of CoStar Group property data estimated the extra cost for the minimum benefit at 3%, with an additional 2.5% for silver-certified buildings.
-More recent studies have confirmed these earlier findings in that certified buildings achieve significantly higher rents, sale prices and occupancy rates as well as lower capitalization rates, potentially reflecting lower investment risk.

-LEED focuses on the design of the building and not on its actual energy consumption, and therefore it has been suggested that LEED buildings should be tracked to discover whether the potential energy savings from the design are being used in practice.